Antidesma ghaesembilla: Uses

-In Australia, children eat the quite acidy fruit.
+In Australia, children eat the quite acidic fruit.
 When ripe it is dark purple and very high in Vitamin C.

 The Mangarrayi and Yangman people of Elsey and the Roper River of north Australia eat the fruit when ripe (turning purple to black in colour).
 "They are very sweet and highly sought after when ripe".
 The fruit is also crushed and soaked in water to make a cordial-like drink.
 When eaten or drunk, peoples lips and tongue are stained a blue-purple colour.
 It is also a calendar plant: during Gaynwarr, the build-up or hot-weather time before the rains (monsoon), approximately August to November, the dowo'min (Mangarrayi) or jowogban (Yangman) (Eudynamys orientalis, koel/stormbird, a type of cuckoo) calls out during the build-up, telling the Mangarrayi and Yangman people that this fruit and 3 others are ready to harvest.
 The bird is held to "look after" the tree.

 The Jaru people of the Kimberley and Top End in Australia describe the fruit as "sweet and tasty ... when they are ripe, black."
 Ripening occurs in the wet season.

 In East Kalimantan, resin (nyatang) from the tree is burnt to make a black dye for sunhats.

 The fruit is eaten fresh or pickled in Cambodia.
 Cambodian traditional medicine includes the following: young branches, mixed with papaya roots, to regulate menstruation; a mixture of the bark and tobacco is used to dress some wounds; crushed leaves are applied to the fontanelle of newly born babies to prevent them from catching the common cold.

 The village of Pu Ndreng, Dak Dam commune, Ou Reang District, Mondulkiri Province, eastern Cambodia, has Bunong people making up 90% of its population.
 In that village the least expensive ailment to be treated by traditional medicines is "uterus pain", the treatments are local wild plants, including A. ghaesembilla.